 Erfurt Protestant Augustinian Monastery

-The Evangelical Augustinian Monastery in Erfurt is a unique testimony to Lutheran tradition, Protestant faith and contemporary church life.
-In its completeness and unity with its church, three courtyards, convent and farm buildings, the monastery is a rare example of medieval religious architecture.
-The church and the monastery complex of the Augustinian hermits were built around 1300.
+The Protestant Augustinian monastery in Erfurt is a unique testament to Lutheran tradition, Protestant faith, and contemporary church life.
+With its completeness and unity, comprising a church, three enclosed courtyards, convent buildings, and farm buildings, the monastery is a rare example of medieval monastic architecture.
+The church and monastery complex of the Augustinian hermits was built around 1300.

-Martin Luther, who had lived in Erfurt since 1501 and studied at the university, entered the Augustinian monastery on July 15, 1505 to become a monk.
-In 1506, he took his vows in the Augustinian church and was accepted as a monk into the Augustinian order.
-A year later, he was ordained a priest in Erfurt Cathedral.
-He celebrated his first mass, his first mass, in the Augustinian church on May 2, 1507.
+Martin Luther, who had been living in Erfurt since 1501 and studying at the university, entered the Augustinian monastery on July 15, 1505, to become a monk.
+In 1506, he took his vows in the Augustinian church and was accepted into the Augustinian order as a monk.
+A year later, he was ordained as a priest in Erfurt Cathedral.
+He celebrated his first Mass, his primacy, in the Augustinian Church on May 2, 1507.

-However, it was not only here that Martin Luther's search for a liberating faith began, it was also here that the history of democracy took place.
+However, this was not only the beginning of Martin Luther's search for a liberating faith, it was also a place where democratic history was made.
 The new exhibition "Frustration and Freedom" provides information about important events associated with this place.

-The monastery has served as an ecumenical event and conference center since 1988.
-Between 2000 and 2010, the buildings and rooms of the monastery complex were extensively restored, renovated and rebuilt and developed into a contemporary meeting place.
+Since 1988, the monastery has served as an ecumenical event and conference center.
+Between 2000 and 2010, the buildings and premises of the monastery complex were extensively restored, renovated, and rebuilt, and converted into a contemporary meeting place.

-The Augustinian monastery bears the "European Cultural Heritage" seal, is a "Site of the History of Democracy", an official monument and a Luther memorial.
-It is also a member of "Wege zu Luther", the cultural tourism initiative in Central Germany, and a member of the Cross of Nails Community.
+The Augustinian monastery bears the "European Cultural Heritage" seal, is a "place of democratic history," an official monument, and a Luther memorial site.
+It is also a member of "Wege zu Luther" (Paths to Luther), the cultural tourism initiative in central Germany, and a member of the Nagelkreuzgemeinschaft (Nail Cross Community).

-Today, the Protestant Augustinian Monastery in Erfurt is one of five large conference centers in Central Germany and is run by the Protestant Church.
-Thanks to its very special ambience, the Augustinian Monastery is known far beyond the borders of the state as an exceptional conference venue.
-Historic and modern conference rooms and deliberately simply furnished guest rooms invite you to events and accommodation.
-Despite its central location in the old town, the conference venue is a place of inner contemplation and security.
+Today, the Protestant Augustinian monastery in Erfurt is one of five large conference centers in central Germany and is sponsored by the Protestant Church.
+The Augustinian monastery is known far beyond the state borders as an exceptional conference venue due to its very special atmosphere.
+Historic and modern conference rooms and deliberately simply furnished guest rooms invite visitors to hold events and stay overnight.
+Despite its central location in the old town, the conference center is experienced as a place of inner reflection and security.

 Address